 One of the most common misconceptions about cicadas is that they will strip an area of vegetation after they emerge.
 This myth comes from the fact that many people assume that cicadas and locusts are the same thing.
 In actuality, locusts are members of the Acrididae family alongside grasshoppers.
 Meanwhile, cicadas are a member of the Cicadoidea family and are a completely different species.

 Locusts are large, long-bodied insects that consume leaves and other plant tissue, travel in large swarms, and tend to die after their first year.
-Locusts do not discriminate in what kind of vegetation they consume, and a large swarm can actually pose a serious threat to the local ecosystem.
-Most countries that have locust populations go to extensive measures to prevent serious damage, as locusts are one of the primary causes of famine in the third world.
+Locusts do not discriminate in what kind of vegetation they consume.
+A large swarm can actually pose a serious threat to the local ecosystem.
+Most countries that have locust populations go to extensive measures to prevent serious damage.
+That’s because locusts are one of the primary causes of famine in the third world.

 In contrast, cicadas have short bodies, travel in moderately-sized clouds, and can live to be up to 17 years old.
 Cicadas only eat tree sap and are not know to seriously damage the plants that they feed off of.
-Cicadas do not pose nearly the same threat to an ecosystem as locusts do, meaning that there should be no cause for alarm when Brood X finally arrives in your neighborhood.
+Cicadas do not pose nearly the same threat to an ecosystem as locusts do.
+That means that there should be no cause for alarm when Brood X finally arrives in your neighborhood.

 What Cicadas Actually Eat